gregorlied/lux-s3/README.md

 ## Setup

-The code is tested with Python 3.10.12.
+The code has been tested with Python 3.10.12.

 ```bash
 pip install -r requirements.txt